 - A karmic urge for further existence (srid-pa).

-“Craving” is the disturbing emotion of longing to be rid of unhappiness, not to be parted from tainted happiness, or to maintain a neutral feeling.
+“Craving” – literally from the Sanskrit, "thirsting" (trsna) – is the disturbing emotion of longing to be rid of unhappiness, not to be parted from tainted happiness, or to maintain a neutral feeling.
 As a disturbing emotion, craving exaggerates the positive or negative qualities of the feeling on which it focuses, while the grasping for truly established existence that accompanies the craving projects truly established existence onto that feeling and its qualities.

 An “obtainer” may be the disturbing emotion of desire for some desirable sensory object – either attachment to one that we are currently experiencing or longing desire for one that we do not have.
 Similar to craving, this obtainer longing desire or attachment exaggerates the good qualities of the desirable sensory object on which it focuses, while the grasping for truly established existence that accompanies the obtainer emotion projects truly established existence onto that sensory object.